-Monique Limón’s experience as an elected leader, an educator and leader in education, strong record fighting for Democratic values, proven ability to build coalitions, and strong support from both Santa Barbara and Ventura Counties make her the strongest candidate to succeed Assemblymember Das Williams in the 2016 election.
+Monique Limón is an experienced elected leader and educator, with a strong record working for Democratic values, and a proven ability to build coalitions and strong support from both Santa Barbara and Ventura Counties that make her the strongest candidate to continue serving as Assemblymember of the 37th District.

-Monique has been an advocate of Women’s issues, helping create awareness of private and public resources for women in the county as former Commissioner on the Santa Barbara County Commission for Women.
-She has a strong trajectory of community involvement, working with nonprofit organizations and university groups including serving as a past Katherine Harvey Fellow through the Santa Barbara Foundation, on the Grants Review Committee for the McCune Foundation, Board of Directors of Leading from Within, and the Community Engagement Committee for the Granada Theatre.
+Monique has also been an advocate of women’s issues, helping create awareness of private and public resources for women in the county as former Commissioner on the Santa Barbara County Commission for Women.
+She has a strong trajectory of community involvement, having worked with nonprofit organizations and university groups including serving as a past nonprofit Board of Directors for Leading from Within, New Beginnings Counseling Center, former Katherine Harvey Fellow through the Santa Barbara Foundation, Grants Review Committee for the McCune Foundation, and the Community Engagement Committee for the Granada Theatre.

 Monique holds a Master’s degree in Education from Columbia University and a Bachelors of Arts degree from UC Berkeley.
 Monique and her husband, Michael Medel (Director of Admissions and Records at Santa Barbara City College and President of the 19th Agricultural District Association) reside in Goleta, and both were raised in the Santa Barbara area.